dylandettloff/dylandettloff.github.io/projects/anomaly-explorer/README.md

 # Anomaly Explorer

 A browser tool for inspecting synthetic pilot measurements with adjustable range thresholds.
-Created for Dylan Dettloff’s portfolio with AI assistance.

 ## Use